rnaveensrinivas/Python/README.md

 ## Exception Chaining

-### **Summary of Exception Chaining in Python**

 Exception chaining allows you to propagate exceptions in Python and link multiple exceptions together to provide clearer context.
 This is done using the `raise` statement with the `from` clause, which helps indicate that an exception was caused by another.

 ---

-### **Basic Example of Exception Chaining**
+### Basic Example of Exception Chaining

-When an exception is raised inside an `except` block while handling another exception, the original exception is automatically attached to the new exception.
+When an exception is raised inside an `except` block while handling another exception, the **original exception is automatically attached to the new exception**.
 This is called exception chaining.
 For example:

 ```python
 try: